 15.2 Website designs used in the Website belong to the Developer

-15.3 Website designs not used to belong to the Designer.
+15.3 Website designs not used to belong to the Developer.

 15.4 Graphic images provided by the Client belong to the Client unless the Designer expressly states that ownership is retained by them.

-15.7 Software elements being components previously developed by the Designer belong to them.
+15.7 Software elements being components previously developed by the Developer belong to them.

-15.8 The developer now grants an exclusive license to the Client for all items listed above and owned by the developer, for use in connection with any Website the Client might own or use for a period of 99 years.
+15.8 The Developer now grants an exclusive license to the Client for all items listed above and owned by the Developer, for use in connection with any Website the Client might own or use for a period of 50 years.
 The Client may not assign this licence except by way of sale or transfer of the whole of the Website or such other Website of the Client that contains the relevant item.

-16.2 The Designer shall indemnify the Client against any damages (including costs) that may be awarded or agreed to be paid to any third party in respect of any claim or action that the normal operation possession or use of the Website by the Client infringes the patent copyright registered design or trademark rights of that third party provided that the Client :
+16.2 The Developer shall indemnify the Client against any damages (including costs) that may be awarded or agreed to be paid to any third party in respect of any claim or action that the normal operation possession or use of the Website by the Client infringes the patent copyright registered design or trademark rights of that third party provided that the Client :

 Intellectual Property Rights Indemnity by Client

-17.1.1 in connection with the Content supplied by the Client, whether for breach of intellectual property rights defamation or otherwise
+17.1.1 in connection with the Content, whether for breach of intellectual property rights defamation or otherwise

 17.1.2 out of any failure to comply with any law or statutory instrument.